Is it insomnia? Why you wake up at the same time every night

 How can I keep these awakenings from happening?

-Besides keeping a journal and talking with your doctor about your concerns, it’s important to practice good “sleep hygiene”.
+Besides keeping a journal and talking with your doctor about your concerns, it’s important to practice good “sleep hygiene” to get good sleep quality.

 Try these sleep hygiene tips: